FJ: Can we have a short chat?

 Barbara: Travel.
 I went to Beppu last week.
 I like to go around hot springs in Japan and those places with great history.

-Edward: I will explore the area around the station that I have never been to.
+Edward: I will explore the area around stations that I have never been to.
 I like to discover the shopping street and enjoy the gourmet there as well.
 Even though the neighboring Keio Nakadori shopping street is amazing, but I was glad and happy to find a delicious shop by walking around at Sugamo Jizo Dori shopping street in Tokyo and Nakano Sun Mall shopping street!